mie-lab/trackintel/docs/modules/preprocessing.rst

 there are various functions that extract meaningful information from it (and in the process turn it into a higher-level *trackintel* data structure).

-In particular, we can extract staypoints and triplegs from positionfixes.
+In particular, we can generate staypoints and triplegs from positionfixes.

 .. autofunction:: trackintel.preprocessing.positionfixes.generate_staypoints